makerdao/dss-deploy-scripts/README.md

 in `out/addresses.json` and verifies that the deployed authorizations match what is expected.

-The [`load-addresses`](./scripts/load-addresses) script reads contract addresses from `out/addresses.json` and exports them as environment variables.

 ## Nix

 To enable full reproducibility of our deployments, we use Nix.